Medicinal Plant Lexicon

 Interactions

-Eucalyptus oil induces a xenobiotic-degrading enzyme system in the liver, the effect of other drugs may therefore be attenuated or shortened.
+Eucalyptus oil induces a metabolizing enzyme system in the liver, the effect of other drugs can therefore be attenuated or accelerated.

 References